manaswini1869/DataIngestionPipeline/README.md

 ### Running the pipeline using script
 1. There are a lot of commands to get the pipeline working, to make the evaluators or the users life easier I wrote a script that runs all the commands for you, when you run a single command.
 2. Run the command `.\run_script.sh` in a bash terminal and the scraping takes care of itself.
-3. Use the `.\run_script.sh` for more options that can be used to run the script.
+3. Use the `.\run_script.sh -h` for more options that can be used to run the script.
+4. Run the script on a linux shell.

 ## Project Structure